-1. Determine whether expenditures charged to the Building Fund have been made in accordance with the bond project list approved by the voters through the approval of Measure O.
+- 1. Determine whether expenditures charged to the Building Fund have been made in accordance with the bond project list approved by the voters through the approval of Measure O. - 2.
+Determine whether salary transactions, charged to the Building Fund were in support of Measure O and not for District general administration or operations.